alicelopess/alicelopess/README.md

 I was doing my undergraduate program in Veterinary Medicine when I discovered a blossoming passion for web development and user interface design.
 I started my studies in 2021, building small static websites with HTML and CSS, and at the beginning of 2023, I've taken part in a few research projects that involved compiling large amounts of data and building and cleaning spreadsheets.
 Realizing the need to automate some processes, I started studying Python, and I love exploring this fantastic language.
 I'm currently focusing on expanding my knowledge of automation, web development, and artificial intelligence.

 - 🐍 Python Enthusiast
-- 🌐 Passionate about turning creative ideas into functional and elegant code.
+- 👨‍💻 Passionate about turning creative ideas into functional and elegant code
-- 👨‍💻 All my projects are available on GitHub
 - 🔮 Fun Facts: Dog Lover, Potterhead

 ## ⚡ Skills

-- **Languages:** Python
+- **Languages:** Python, JavaScript
-- **Web Development:** HTML, CSS, JavaScript
+- **Web Development:** HTML, CSS
 - **Frameworks & Libraries:** Flask, Django
 - **Automation Tools:** Selenium, BeautifulSoup
 - **Version Control:** Git, GitHub